 Understanding the Differences Between Pipe Relining and Pipe Replacement

-When it comes to fixing damaged pipes, two common techniques are pipe relining as well as pipe replacement.
-Both approaches aim to restore the full function of your pipes, however there are some distinct differences you should be aware of.
+When it comes to fixing damaged pipes, the two most common techniques are pipe relining as well as replacement of pipes.
+Both approaches aim to restore the function of your pipelines, but there are distinct differences are important to understand.

 Key Takeaways